 Expectant parents are invited to receive a special blessing for their unborn children in celebration of the Solemnity of the Annunciation.
-The blessing will be offered during all Masses next weekend, March [insert date]-[insert date].
+The blessing will be offered during all Masses next weekend, March 22-23.

-Next weekend, during all Masses on March [insert date] & [insert date], expectant parents are invited to join us for a blessing of their children in the womb.
+Next weekend, during all Masses on March 22 & 23, expectant parents are invited to join us for a blessing of their children in the womb.